Tested on animals:Yes

-Now that we’ve commented on the device itself, what about the three products that are included in the kit (and also sold separately as indicated below, as are the removable discs, each of which costs $25 to replace)?
-They’re truly a mixed bag.
+Now that we’ve commented on the device itself, what about the three products that are included in the kit?
+(Each of the products and device heads are sold separately as well.)
 Let’s begin with the Pedi-Buff Sonic Foot Smoothing Treatment ($27 for 6 fl. oz.).
-This extremely standard, overpriced apricot seed scrub works as well as any of this type, such as the one from St. Ives sold at drugstores.
+This apricot seed scrub works as well as any of this type, such as the one from St. Ives sold at drugstores.
 The twist for Clairsonic’s version is they included luffa fruit which is the source of the loofah scrubbing sponge.
-Luffa fruit is definitely a clever addition but a scrub variation your feet won’t notice.
-There are a few beneficial ingredients in the formula such as lactic acid, vitamin E, and vitamin C but those are minimally present and would be rinsed down the drain before they had a change to improve skin on your feet.
-Overall not a bad formula, just a wholly unnecessary one especially given a foot file with a callus remover works just as well, or you can just use the pricey Clarisonic device discussed above.
+There are a few beneficial ingredients in the formula such as lactic acid, vitamin E, and vitamin C but those are present at lower levels and would be rinsed down the drain before they had a change to improve skin on your feet.
+Overall this is an average to good formula, but ultimately an unnecessary one given the effectiveness of the Pedi Sonic Foot Transformation at removing rough areas of the feet on its own.

 Next up is the Pedi-Balm Sonic Foot Softening Treatment ($27 for 3.5 fl. oz.).
-As a lightweight moisturizer this works just fine but it’s about as ordinary as it gets.
-There is nothing in this standard mix of glycerin and thickeners that a $6 moisturizer at the drugstore won’t deliver and many of those will do a better job.
-The fragrance in this product is significant but while we dislike fragrance for skin care in general we know to a large degree your feet don’t quite get assaulted by the irritation it causes the same way skin on the face or body does.
+As a lightweight moisturizer this works just fine, but the formula isn't going beyond the benefits of a moisturizer from brands like Aquaphor or CeraVe.
+The fragrance in this product is significant, but to a large degree your feet aren't as sensitive to fragrance as the skin on the face or rest of the body.